imxrt-rs/imxrt-hal/CONTRIBUTING.md

   `#[cfg(...)]` to include a given chip configuration module.
 Then, separate modules -- possibly shared across different families -- are linked into this configuration module.
-- The approach consolidates the minimum set of behaviors needed for any chip (family).
-To bring up a new chip (family), implement its configuration module.
+- The approach consolidates the minimum set of behaviors needed for any chip.
+  To bring up a new chip, implement its configuration module.
 There's no hard spec of what goes here, so what's expected of that configuration module is demonstrated by the existing configuration modules.